replikativ/konserve/README.md

 ~~~

 ## TODO
-- store real key as part of value and use hasch for filestore (allows arbitrary key size)
-- allow to iterate keys (model a cursor? or just return a snapshot of keys?)
 - add transit cljs support (once it is declared stable)
 - implement generic cached store(s) to wrap durable ones
-- move repl examples to tests
-- calculate deltas and store base-value and edn patches, to allow fast small nested updates
+- more backends

 ## Changelog

+### 0.4.0
+- store the key in the filestore and allow to iterate stored keys (not binary atm.)
+- implement append functions to have high throughput append-only logs
+- use core.async based locking on top-level API for all stores
+- allow to delete a file-store

 ### 0.3.6
 - experimental JavaScript bindings